 In accordance with [21 CFR 814.124], treatment with a HUD is subject to full board initial and continuing review by the IRB.
 At the time of review, the IRB will determine if written consent from participants for use of the HUD is necessary.
-If a physician in an emergency situation determines that IRB approval cannot be obtained in time to prevent serious harm or death to a patient, a HUD may be administered without prior IRB approval.
+If a physician in an emergency situation determines that

+IRB approval cannot be obtained in time to prevent serious harm or death to a patient, a HUD may be administered without prior IRB approval.
 In this instance, approval must be obtained from the IRB Chair or his or her designee and the investigator is required to provide written notification of the use to the IRB within five days after use of the device.
 The IRB requires that written notification include identification (specification without identifiers) of the patient, the date on which the device was used, and the reason for the use.
-It is the responsibility of the investigator to notify the FDA if the IRB were ever to withdraw approval.
+It is the responsibility of the investigator to notify the FDA if the IRB were ever to withdraw approval for use of a HUD.
+The FDA should be notified within five days of notification of the withdrawal of approval.
 Investigators are reminded that Humanitarian Device Exemptions are for clinical use only and HUDs can be used only for purposes outlined in the approved IRB application.
 Required medical device reports submitted to the FDA must be copied to the IRB.
 Post-approval requirements are detailed in [21 CFR 814.126].